-The Global Tuberculosis Drug market is expected to grow at a CAGR of XX% to reach a market value of USD XX million by 2026.
+The Global Tuberculosis Drug Market is expected to grow at a CAGR of 5.8% during the forecasting period (2020-2027).

 Tuberculosis (TB), known as poor man’s disease, is caused by Mycobacterium tuberculosis germs that are spread from person to person through the air.

 TB usually affects the lungs and affects the other parts of the body such as the brain, the kidneys, or the spine.
 Across the globe, almost two billion people are infected with M. tuberculosis.

 In 2015, about 10.4 million new incidents of TB cases were reported worldwide, of which 6.01 million (50%-55%) were men, 3.6 million (30%-35%) were women, and one million (5%-10%) were children.

 According to research studies, in 2015 there were approximately 1.4 million people died due to TB, and an additional 400,000 people died due to infection of TB and human immunodeficiency virus (HIV) together.
 Around 60% of the new cases are reported in six countries namely India, China, Indonesia, Nigeria, Pakistan, and South Africa.